The Governing Body

 Caroline Brown MA, PgDL, LPC

-Caroline Brown is a parent governor and joined the Governing body of Edgeborough in 2019 and Charterhouse in 2021.
+Caroline Brown joined the Governing body of Edgeborough in 2019 and Charterhouse in 2021.
 She sits on the Audit, Risk and Compliance Committee and the Edgeborough School Committee, with a particular responsibility for safeguarding.
 An employment lawyer with substantial experience advising on all aspects of contentious and non-contentious employment law, Caroline spent many years at two City law firms.
 She has particular expertise in large scale strategic reorganisations, multi-national corporate transactions, executive negotiations and disputes, complex grievances, and discrimination and whistleblowing claims.
 Her client base spans a number of business sectors including City law firms, financial institutions, charitable foundations, start-ups, and sporting organisations.

 Professor Vince Emery, PhD, FRSB, FAST